Skip to main content

 Hometown: Humble, Texas

-Experience: 14 years
+Experience: 15 years

 Biography

-"This place is special for me.
-From the time I was drafted and practiced on Long Island, to the time I came back as a scout in New Jersey, this organization has always felt like home.
-There is nothing better than having my start here as a player, here as a scout, and now here as a head coach.
-I am ready for it."
+"This place is special for me," Glenn said after being hired.
+"From the time I was drafted and practiced on Long Island, to the time I came back as a scout in New Jersey, this organization has always felt like home.
+There is nothing better than having my start here as a player, here as a scout, and now here as a head coach."

 When he wanted to get into coaching, he called his former head coach, Bill Parcells, who said, "You're not going to coach yet.
 First, I want you to scout.
 I think you have a chance to be a head coach with your personality.
 But in order to be a head coach, you have to understand the personnel part of football."

-The defensive coordinator with the Lions (2021-24), Glenn's unit improved every season.
-After a 3-13-1 season in his first year (2021), Detroit won 36 games between 2022-24, the fourth most in the League, including a League best 27 in his final two seasons (2023-24).
+As defensive coordinator with the Lions (2021-24), Glenn's unit improved every season.
+After a 3-13-1 season in his first year (2021), Detroit won 36 games between 2022-24, the fourth most in the league, including a league-best 27 in his final two seasons (2023-24).

 Through his commitment to their development and success, Glenn elevated his players to reach individual accolades and milestones during his time in Detroit.
 Safety Kerby Joseph was named first-team All-Pro (2024) after leading the NFL in interceptions (nine), safety Brian Branch earned his first Pro Bowl honor (2024) after he recorded the most forced incompletions among safeties (12) and finished tied for fifth in passes defensed (16), and defensive lineman Aidan Hutchinson earned Pro Bowl honors (2023) after recording 11.5 sacks and 83 pressures, the fifth most in the NFL.

 As the defensive backs coach for the Saints (2016-20), Glenn developed key defensive playmakers in the secondary: Marcus Williams, Vonn Bell, C.J.
 Gardner-Johnson, and Marshon Lattimore, who was named Defensive Rookie of the Year (2017) and was selected to three Pro Bowls in his first four seasons.
 In his final season in New Orleans (2020), the defense finished fourth in the NFL in yards allowed per game (310.9) and fifth in points allowed per game (21.1).
-Additionally, New Orleans finished tied for first in the NFL in interceptions (18) and tied for the third-most takeaways (26).
+Additionally, New Orleans finished tied for first in the league in interceptions (18) and tied for the third-most takeaways (26).

-During his brief retirement from football, Glenn owned eight restaurants in the Houston area, before returning to the game he loves in 2012 as the general manger of the Houston Stallions of the Lone Star Football League, an indoor league in Texas.
+During his brief retirement from football, Glenn owned eight restaurants in the Houston area, before returning to the game he loves in 2012 as the general manager of the Houston Stallions of the Lone Star Football League, an indoor league in Texas.

 A Humble, TX native, Glenn was a four-year letterwinner in football, basketball, and track at Nimitz (TX) HS, before going on to Navarro College in Corsicana, TX and then Texas A&M. A 1993 graduate with a degree in business management, Glenn was a two-time All-American and the Aggies' all-time leader in passes defensed in a season (20), season punt-return average (19.9), and punt return yards in a game (131).
 He was selected to the Texas A&M Athletic Hall of Fame in 2000.

 Glenn and his wife, Devaney, have a son, Aaron II, and two daughters, Tristen and Rheagen.
-One of 11 children, he and his brother, Jason – a six-year NFL linebacker, spent a season as teammates on the Jets (2001).
+One of 11 children, he and his brother, Jason–a six-year NFL linebacker–spent a season as teammates on the Jets (2001).

 FLIGHT PATH